mayuresh-savargaonkar/starter-hugo-academic/content/publication/example/index.md

 ---
-title: 'An example conference paper'
+title: 'A Novel Neural Network with Gaussian Process Feedback for Modeling the State-of-Charge of Battery Cells'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
-  - Robert Ford
+# - Robert Ford

 # Author notes (optional)
 author_notes:
-  - 'Equal contribution'
-  - 'Equal contribution'
+  - 'Primary author'

-date: '2013-07-01T00:00:00Z'
+date: '2022-04-27T00:00:00Z'
-doi: ''
+doi: ' 10.1109/TIA.2022.3170842'

 # Schedule page publish date (NOT publication's date).
-publishDate: '2017-01-01T00:00:00Z'
+publishDate: '2022-04-27T00:00:00Z'

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ['1']
+publication_types: ['2']

 # Publication name and optional abbreviated publication name.
-publication: In *Wowchemy Conference*
+publication: IEEE Industry Applications Society
-publication_short: In *ICW*
+publication_short: In IEEE-IAS

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract: Although several state-of-charge (SOC) estimation methods have been proposed at the battery cell level, limited work has been done to identify the effect of cell aging on SOC estimations.
+To address this challenge, this paper proposes a novel method for estimating the SOC of Lithium-ion (Li-ion) battery cells by accurately modeling the cell aging and degradation information.
+The proposed method, termed as NNGP, is a deep neural network with Gaussian process feedback.
+The novel Gaussian process feedback helps the NNGP correlate SOC trends over consecutive charge-discharge cycles.
+Instead of time, the NNGP leverages available energy to correlate these SOC trends.
+The deep neural network within the NNGP then utilizes this information and other measured inputs to capture long-term cell aging and degradation trends.
+The NNGP leverages the most recent cell information to adapt its weights and estimate the SOC by employing an adaptive weighted training strategy.
+In our experiments on four Li-ion battery cells from three publicly available accelerated aging datasets, the NNGP clearly outperforms other benchmarked methods.
+The NNGP is also shown to be a useful prognostic tool capable of accurately estimating the SOC for up to 25 cycles in the future with an MAE below 3.5%.
+When tested under dynamic driving conditions and unknown initial SOC, the NNGP is shown to offer considerable improvements over other benchmarked state-of-art methods.
+The derivation of the model followed by experimental evaluation is presented.

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
+# summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+Duis posuere tellus ac convallis # placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

 tags: []